 - A person who has undergone certain surgery concerning the parts involved here should also avoid this pose.

-- One should not force anybody’s parts to perform this pose because it can turn out to be harmful.
+- One should not force anybody to perform this pose because it can turn out to be harmful.
 First, the full and final flexibility must be attained before one is performing the Yoganidrasana.

-- Keep the breathing process slow and relaxed heavy breathing can be fatal.
+- Keeping the breathing process slow and relaxed heavy breathing can be fatal.

 - As you finish this pose upraise your chest and open it and be in this position for some time before dropping the body immediately.

-The preparatory pose for the Yoga Nidra pose are as follows:-
+The preparatory pose for the Yoga Nidra pose is as follows:-

 - Halasana (Plow Pose)